 So, you’ve burnt the midnight oil sketching some impressive swimwear CADs.
 Trendy?
 Oh, yeah.
 Cheeky?
 A little!
 Comfy?
 Heck, yes!
 We can go on, but we get the gist: your target audience is not ready for what’s about to hit them!

 Just like Patrick Swayze told Jennifer Gay in Dirty Dancing, “Nobody puts Baby in a corner,” we know how badly you want your swimwear label out there.
 But before you hit fame, make sure you’ve got everything in place before you go on to manufacture your swimwear line.
-Without beating around the bush any longer, check out these 5 must-haves you should tick off before you find your manufacturer.
+Without beating around the bush any longer, check out these 5 must-haves before you find your manufacturer.

-Figure your audience and target market strategy
+1. Figure out your audience and target market strategy

-Though the excitement of actually designing your swimwear line is far more exciting than the nitty gritty b-plan work, many early-stage entrepreneurs underestimate the value of market strategy planning and financial budgeting.
+Though the excitement of actually designing your swimwear line is far more exciting than the nitty-gritty b-plan work, many early-stage entrepreneurs underestimate the value of market strategy planning and financial budgeting.

 You might be thinking, “yes, we already know this, let’s move on,” but pause there for a second.
 Understanding the potential capacity of your target market and the financial requirements to bring your swim line into said market is key in substantiating your hard work.

 Are you looking for polyester blends?
 Perhaps nylon?
 How about the weight and properties of your material?
 Are you looking for something that is chlorine resistant?
 What trends are your audiences liking and rejecting?
 Are they season-savvy?

-Dropping knowledge before you drop your $$$
+2. Dropping knowledge before you drop your $$$

-Now comes your financials: What are your costs involved in manufacturing a swimwear line catering to your market?
+What are the costs involved in manufacturing a swimwear line catering to your market?
 Cost per piece of garment can skyrocket depending on your design and customization requirements.
 If you have frills, zips, studs, clasps and decorative trims, the unit cost will climb.

 To answer it, have a comprehensive financial plan in place to see your CADs come to life.
 Ranging from your brand, designs and product goals, retailing regions, size ranges and quantities to macro assumptions about the market size, growth rates and so on will help you to create a budget for the next few years.

 A basic financial worksheet should include your assumptions, projected cash flow and income statement.
 You’ll then have a very clear picture of the feasibility of manufacturing costs and your margin threshold when it comes to reviewing a manufacturing partner.
 In certain cases, you may want to budget for overseas factory visits too.

-Have a tech pack ready
+3. Have a tech pack ready

 Have a tech pack with all your requirements ready to go.
 A swimwear tech pack is a non-negotiable necessity that will see your designer swimsuits come to life.
 Your swimsuit tech pack will be the go-to document you and your manufacturer will use as a reference.

-This document is created by the designer and will contain design drafts and sketches, the product dimensions, fabric type and exact specification such as fabrics, the weight of the fabric, the colours, embellishments, any required printing, how the seams will be finished, compliance requirements and so on.
+This document is created by the designer and will contain design drafts and sketches, the product dimensions, fabric type and exact specification such as fabrics, the weight of the fabric, the colors, embellishments, any required printing, how the seams will be finished, compliance requirements and so on.

-Know what you are looking for and what to ask for
+4. Know what you are looking for and what to ask for

 Once you have your tech pack ready to go, you’ll need to make a list of the qualities and capabilities you are looking for in the perfect manufacturing partner.

 Overseas manufacturers are cost-effective, but long distance relationships can be tough and will require you to establish clear channels of communication and stricter quality control processes.
-Knowing what you are looking for will help you to seek candidates through referrals from your network, fashion schools and fashion incubators, and tradeshows.
+Knowing what you are looking for will help you to seek candidates through referrals from your network, fashion schools and fashion incubators, and trade shows.

 After deciding on how you want to outsource your manufacturing, make a note of manufacturing competencies, machine specifications, technical excellence, certifications, current and past clientele, commitment to quality and prototyping.

 If you decide to go with a manufacturer who may not have access to all the materials and fabrics you need, make a note of other relationships you may have to build to source these requirements.

 Regardless of which decision you opt to go with, make sure your tech pack has every minute detail about each design’s fabric and material use.
 The more detail you have, the more effective your communication will be and this will altogether avoid expectations falling through (win-win!).

-Clearly defined time frames and production quantity
+5. Clearly defined time frames and production quantity

 So, whilst you get everything ready to hunt down that perfect manufacturer who’ll make all your dreams come true (or most of them!), make sure you have an idea of timelines and quantities.

 For instance, if you’re designing in-reason trends or season specific swimwear, make sure you have a rough understanding of the timeline from ideation all the way to execution and production of your swimsuit line.